piotrkosytorz/software-architecture/Series1.md

 #### Duplication

-We've came up with three different ways of counting duplicaed lines.
-Different methods can lead to very different results, which shows that counting duplicated lines based only on the textual representation of tested programs is prone to errors and should be taken with much reserve.
+We've come up with three different ways of counting duplicated lines.
+Different methods can lead to very different results, which shows that counting duplicated lines based only on the textual representation of tested programs is prone to errors and the results obtained should be taken into account with much reserve.

 **Method 1: Comparing duplicated blocks**

-The first and the easiest way that we came up with was to extract code blocks from the AST and then, after code purification per block, we were simply comparing the blocks whether they contain each other - if yes, then such a block wyould be trated as a duplicated one.
+The first and the easiest way that we came up with was to extract code blocks from the AST and then, after code purification per block, we were simply comparing the blocks whether they contain each other - if yes, then such a block would be trated as a duplicated one.

 **Method 2: Line per line text searching (top-to-bottom)**

-This method has delivered the most code duplicated blocks, but is extremaly slow, as it requires to compare most of lines with each other.
+This method has delivered the most code duplicated blocks, but is extremely slow, as it requires to compare most of lines with each other.

 The algorithm: